Someone on our Team was at a spa during the holidays and indulged in a professional massage. Apparently, massage does release trauma and emotion!

 It is suggested that a 20 second hug along with ten minutes of hand-holding reduces the harmful physical effects of stress on the body.

-This can be motivation enough to try and does not cost anything!
+This might provide us with enough motivation to try hand holding and hugs and does not cost anything!

 Over the past decade there have been a wide variety of studies done with regard to autism and oxytocin treatment, etc., especially to treat reciprocity in social behavior.